physiodatatoolbox/docs/docs/user-guide/epochs.md

 In the Toolbox, epochs are tied to the PhysioAnalyzer modules.
 Each PhysioAnalyzer has a setting labeled **Generate epoch from** and a drop down menu allowing the user to select **Epoch Definition Table** or **PhysioAnalyzer with tag**.
 If the former is selected, the module will generate its own epochs based on the epoch definition table provided; or, if the latter is selected, the module copies epochs from another module, selected via its tag.

 {% include image.html
-    img="user-guide/epochs/epoch-settings.png"
+    img="user-guide/epochs/epoch-settings-1.png"
     title= "Epoch Settings"
     id="epoch-settings"
     no_shadow = true
-    caption = "The settings panel of the Generic Signal Analyzer, shown twice with different epoch settings.
+    caption = "The settings panel of the Generic Signal Analyzer.
 Note the setting labeled 'Generate epochs from', and the dropdown menu beside it.
-When the user selects 'Epoch Definition Table', the default option, then a button appears below the menu (left).
-Clicking the button opens the Epoch Builder GUI, where users can import, edit and test epoch definition tables.
-When 'PhysioAnalyzer with tag:' is selected (right), a text field appears allowing users to enter the tag of the PhysioAnalyzer from which the epochs should be copied (e.g. 'ECG')." %}
+When the user selects 'Epoch Definition Table', the default option, a button appears below the menu.
+Clicking the button opens the Epoch Builder GUI, where users can import, edit and test epoch definition tables." %}

+{% include image.html
+    img="user-guide/epochs/epoch-settings-2.png"
+    title= "Epoch Settings"
+    id="epoch-settings"
+    no_shadow = true
+    caption = "The settings panel, but with 'PhysioAnalyzer with tag:' selected from the 'Generate epochs from' menu.
+In this mode, a text field appears allowing users to enter the tag of the PhysioAnalyzer from which the epochs should be copied (e.g. 'ECG').
+When this is done, the module will use the same epochs as the module named ECG.
+This allows users to define epochs once and use them in multiple modules." %}

 Next to analyzing epochs generated using an epoch definition, the Toolbox will also analyze pre-made epochs saved in the PhysioData file. <!--- TODO: add link to file spec. -->